 Assessment of progress, involvement and conduct of students will be undertaken at the end of each semester and a report made to parents.

 Cost

-There is no cost to students for participation in the Instrumental Music Program.
-Students involved in the ensembles may be required to pay for bus travel to events such as TYME.
+There is no cost associated with tuition or instrument hire for students participating in the Instrumental Music program.
+Students involved in the ensembles may be required to pay for bus travel to events.